axelpale/genversion/README.md

       -V, --version  output the version number
       -v, --verbose  output the new version
-      -s, --semi     use semicolons in generated code -h, --help     output usage information
+      -s, --semi     use semicolons in generated code -e, --es6      use es6 syntax in generated code -h, --help     output usage information